premkhumar/FirstProject/README.md

 -	The triggered credits are identified to be IT credits, IBFT credits, Cash deposit credit received in 07 counts during the period 26/11/2023 to 22/05/2024 in the account 18044552501NPR.

+-	The triggered debits are identified to be IBFT debits, RTGS debit, ATM withdrawal debit made in 11 counts during the period 26/02/2024 to 09/03/2024 from the account 18044552501NPR.

+-	As per previous case CA14947654 RM Response, purpose of receiving credits from ASIAN DEVELOPMENT BANK is client is working in ADB as a consultant and in return received his fees.

+-	As per PD search, client has 22 years of work experience as Consultant and has working with ADB as Social Development Specialist.
 -	Reviewed Credits:

 -	IT credits from ASIAN DEVELOPMENT BANK originated from HRG “PHILIPPINES” received in 03 counts during the period 26/11/2023 to 22/05/2024 with narrations as follows